zayras/samples/README.md

 So the button has been disabled for now.

 ## MODEL
+UPDATE: it works now, just had to change the path of the model  :D

 Supposed to show a model of a phone which you can interact with.
 But this also does not work with github pages (Err: resource not found) so will have to fix it.

 ## SCROLL